networkteam/nwt-frontend-scripts/README.md

 This workflow automatically provides aliases for an easier import from different folders:

-* neosRoot: The root folder of your Neos installation
+* rootPath: The root folder of your project
 * baseJavascript Javascript components from base package (%BASEROOT%/Resources/Private/Javascript)
 * baseStyles: Styles from basePackage (%BASEROOT%/Resources/Private/Scss use e.g '~baseStyles/main' to import main.scss)
 * modernizr: Auto-Generated modernizr file (see below)